StardustCollective/nodectl/README.md

   - operation

 ## Internals
-**nodectl** is written [currently] in Python3.
-It is a combination of object oritentation and functional programming.  **nodectl** is integrated into three components main components.
+**nodectl** is written in Python3.
+It is a combination of object oriented and functional programming.  **nodectl** is integrated into three components main components.

 #### Core Components
 - core functionality